Storyline vs. Captivate: Features of Articulate Storyline and Adobe Captivate Compared Side-by-Side

 Similarly, learning data can be exported to Google Sheets.

-Saving interaction data to the cloud
+Saving variables and interaction data to an online database

 Possibility to export data generated in the learning course and save it to the cloud.